microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserCreatedObject.md

 ```

 ## Description
-the Get-EntraBetaUserCreatedObject cmdlet gets objects created by a user in Azure Active Directory (AD).
+The Get-EntraBetaUserCreatedObject cmdlet gets objects created by a user in Azure Active Directory (AD).

 ## Examples